Srihp/Calculator/README.md

 # Calculator
-A Dockerized Calculator application done in React
+A Dockerized Calculator application done in React!!